Kaban Lakes

 The Kaban Lakes (Кабан күле; Кабан) are a system of lakes in Kazan, Republic of Tatarstan, Russia that includes Nizhny (Blizhny) Kaban, Verkhny Kaban, and Sredny Kaban.
 They make up Tatarstan's largest lake, measuring 1.86 square kilometers (0.72 square miles) in total.

 The lakes are connected with the Kazanka River by the Bolaq channel and a subterranean channel from Bolaq-Kazansu.
 The city's sewage system also connects them to the Volga River.

 The Thousandth Anniversary of Islam Mosque is situated on the bank.

-The medieval Volga Bulgarians' graves which date back to 12-13th century were founded on the banks of Arğı Qaban.

-One legend claims that, in the days before the Khanate of Kazan fell, the Khans threw all their valuables into the lakes.

-Another legend about the origin of the lakes' names claims that, at the Mongol invasion of Volga Bulgaria, the Bulgarian prince Qabanbäk, escaped from Bilär city (or in Bolghar), fled to the banks of the lake and built a castle.
-Another version is that he founded İske Qazan.

-Tatar myth also places Zilant, who had been transformed to Diü, as the ruler of the mythological Underwater Kingdom of Kaban.
+Etymology

+Also in Kazan there is a famous "Kaban Lake" similar to the name of the "Kuban River" - which translates from Nogai as "overflowing".
+The name originated in the 14th century with the Kipchak Tatars who came to these places, especially Astrakhan Nogais.
+The main now central Bauman Street that leads to the Kremlin is one of the oldest streets in Kazan.
+In the era of the Kazan Khanate, it was called the Nogai district.